NFL Rumors: Eli Manning, Ryan Fitzpatrick Could Be Targets For Colts As They Look For Andrew Luck Replacement

 “Since the Colts have two second-round picks, the Giants could receive one of them for Manning, an incredible haul for a 38-year old quarterback who completed 66 percent of his passes for 4,299 yards, 21 touchdowns, 11 interceptions and a 92.4 passer rating last season,” the report noted.

-This would only happen if the Giants are ready to crown Jones as their full-time starter.
-Despite a very strong preseason from Jones, it’s not clear if the Giants are ready to take that leap.
+That would only happen if the Giants were ready to crown Jones as their full-time starter.
+Despite a very strong preseason from the newly-drafted quarterback, it’s not clear if the Giants are ready to take that leap.

 The Colts could target another veteran quarterback in danger of losing the starting job to a promising young player, CBS Sports noted.
 The Miami Dolphins traded for second-year player Josh Rosen this offseason after already signing 36-year-old journeyman Ryan Fitzpatrick.
 Rosen is expected to take over the starting job at some point, and the Colts could land Fitzpatrick in a trade if that happens earlier than later.